TBehara/CS100-LMS-Copy/README.md

       * Users will have to log in to access any features
       * Checking out or borrowing a book.
       * Returning a book.
-      * Paying a fine.
       * The program can recommend certain books in the data base based on a users checkout history.
       * Administrative users (ex. librarians) can add books to the system.
       * These administrative users will have their own account that they will log in to.
-      * Authors can edit and publish books and send a request to librarians to add the books to the library.
       * Users can search for books by Title, Genre, or Author
-      * Program can show a users debt and what book they owe the money for.
+      * Program can show a users debt.

 ### User Interface Specification/ Navigation Diagram
 ![Navigation Diagram](https://cdn.discordapp.com/attachments/1098140638211485696/1104182590895837237/image.png)